JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 <header class = "exercise-header">Exercise:</header><p>
 ```

 Define a structure that represents ND-point and stores coordinates as `NTuple` type.
-Do not forget to define it as a subtype of the AbstractPoint type.
+Do not forget to define it as a subtype of the `AbstractPoint` type.
 Also, add a new method to the `coordinates` function.
-Redefine the default inner constructor to allow creating an instance of the `PointND` directly from values of different types.
+Redefine the default inner constructor to create an instance of the `PointND` directly from different types' values.

-**Hint:** use the `new` function in the definition of the new inner.
+**Hint:** use the `new` function in the definition of the new inner constructor.

-**Hint:** in the `NTuple{N, T}` type `N` represents a number of elements and `T` their type.
+**Hint:** in the `NTuple{N, T}` type, `N` represents a number of elements and `T` their type.
 Use similar notation in the definition of the `PointND` to specify a dimension.

 ```@raw html
 </p></div>